BradleyCai/bradleycai.github.io/content/posts/first-steps-in-snow-shader/index.md

 Lastly, we set up a compute list with our data and shader and dispatch it

 The two orthographic cameras will now display the depth texture of what they can see.
-To capture this output, I've added the cameras as children of two [SubViewport](https://docs.godotengine.org/en/stable/classes/class_subviewport.html) nodes which will let us capture the output of the cameras to a render texture.
+To capture this output, I've added the cameras as children of two [SubViewport](https://docs.godotengine.org/en/stable/classes/class_subviewport.html) nodes which will let us write the output of the cameras to a render texture.
 This texture will be available to select in other nodes' texture properties

 ## Further processing the "impact" texture